 Post Graduation Planning

 BSA’s guidance department ensures students are preparing for life post-high school as soon as they start freshman year at BSA.
 Students have access to career and college exploration programming as underclassmen, while upperclassmen work with the Transition Counselor to create goals and plans for life after graduation.
-Students looking to enter the workforce can enroll in Coop Tech where they spend part of their time learning a trade while completing their academic requirements at BSA.
 As part of the College Now program, eligible BSA students also have access to college courses in their senior year.